Shades (comics)

-Hernan "Shades" Alvarez is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Hernan "Shades" Alvarez is a supervillain appearing in American comic books published by Marvel Comics.
 He is the father of Victor Alvarez and is frequently seen with Comanche, his partner in crime.

-Theo Rossi portrayed Shades in the Marvel Cinematic Universe series Luke Cage.
+Theo Rossi portrayed Shades in the Marvel Cinematic Universe series Luke Cage (2016-2018).

 Publication history

 Shades first appeared in Luke Cage, Hero for Hire #1 and was created by Archie Goodwin and George Tuska.

 Fictional character biography

 The unnamed person who grew up to become Shades was raised in Harlem.
 During his youth, Shades was involved with a woman named Reina Alvarez, with whom he had a son named Victor Alvarez.

 Shades was recruited into a gang called the Rivals which also consisted of Carl Lucas, Willis Stryker and Comanche.
 As a member of the Rivals, Shades engaged in a fight with a rival gang called the Diablos and many other gangs while also committing petty crimes and working for crime lord Sonny Caputo.
 Shades and Comanche were later arrested by the police and sentenced to Seagate Prison where they were tortured by the ruthless prison guard Albert "Billy Bob" Rackham.

 After suffering years of torture and abuse from Rackham, Shades and Comanche escape from Seagate, and decide that to get revenge on their former tormentor.
 Shades and Comanche try to get Luke Cage to help them in their plot only to learn that he has gone straight.

 Shades and Comanche returned and became hoodlums-for-hire, often clashing with Luke Cage and his new partner Iron Fist.
 Even though they had a past association with Luke Cage, Shades and Comanche indicated that they would kill him if they are ordered to.